-Provided by a mobile network operator, such as AT&T or Verizon, a data plan dictates the terms of broadband data usage from month to month on a smartphone, tablet, or similar device.
-Data plans provide the consumer with to access the Internet, e-mail, applications, and other services that require an online connection for their phone.
-Each plan varies in cost; dependent on the selected allotment of data.
+Provided by a mobile network operator, such as AT&T or Verizon, a data plan dictates the terms of broadband data usage each month on a smartphone or other wireless device.
+Data plans provide the consumer with access to the Internet, e-mail, apps, and other services that require an online connection for their phone.
+Each plan varies in cost, depending on the selected allotment of data.

 Going over your allowed data can result in data throttling and additional fees.